How to make automatic buttonholes?

 • The sides are perfectly balanced

-• The stitch is more regular
+• The stitch is more even

-• Repetition of buttonholes is made easier
+• Repeating buttonholes is easier

 The role of the automatic buttonhole foot

 The automatic buttonhole foot is a key element of the process.
-It is used to measure the button and guide the fabric throughout the buttonhole sewing.
+It is used to measure the button and guide the fabric throughout the entire buttonhole sewing.

 Essential equipment for a successful buttonhole